 One of the biggest dangers of weak authentication mechanisms is that attackers can easily exploit them.
-For example, attackers may use brute-force techniques to guess weak passwords or intercept authentication credentials that are transmitted over an insecure network vulnerabilities in authentication protocols and updating software and hardware as needed.
+For example, attackers may use brute-force techniques to guess weak passwords or intercept authentication credentials that are transmitted over an insecure network.

 To address this vulnerability, organisations should implement robust authentication mechanisms that make it difficult for attackers to guess or steal credentials.
 This can include the use of multi-factor authentication, which requires users to provide multiple forms of identification, such as a password and a fingerprint or smart card.